dsfsi/StatsSA-Language/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Code Distributed under the MIT License.
 See `LICENSE` for more information.

+Data is distributed under CC 4.0 BY SA

 <!-- CONTRIBUTORS-->
 ## Contributors